jwilson529/SummarAIze/README.txt

 ### Can I customize the display of the key points?

 Yes!
 SummarAIze offers several customization options.
-You can choose to display key points above or below your content, switch between dark and light modes, and even use a popup version with customizable buttons.
+You can choose to display key points above or below your content, switch between dark and light modes, choose between ordered and unordered lists, and even use a popup version with customizable buttons.
 Additionally, you can override the main settings per post or page by using the provided shortcode.

 ### What happens if I don't provide an API key?